Gaganhalmath/SaafBazaar/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 3.1: Install lucide-react (for icons)
+npm install lucide-react

+# Note: React's useState and useEffect hooks are included with React.
+If you need to update or reinstall React:
+npm install react

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```